Adios-official/SMSV2_TF_GCP/CE with Public SLO IP/README.md

-# README for CE with Public IP Assignment and No NAT
+# CE with Public IP Assignment and No NAT

 ## Overview